Trichomonas Vaginalis (Discharge)

 This test looks for the Trichomonas vaginalis (T. vaginalis) parasite.
 This parasite

-causes a sexually transmitted disease (STD) called trichomoniasis.
+causes a sexually transmitted infection (STI) called trichomoniasis.
 This is a common

-type of STD.
+type of STI.
 The parasite is more likely to infect women than men.

 Experts have traditionally thought it causes few complications.
 But during pregnancy,